mindscratch/mindscratch.github.io/content/post/year-in-review.md

 On one project I've had the good fortune to help evolve a system to a Docker + Mesos environment that runs on 100+ servers.
 I'm also excited to continue pushing that system to make it simpler to develop, deploy and maintain.

-Another project has given me the opportunity to work remotely on a REST based API with a web based user interfaces that runs on a single server.
+Another project has given me the opportunity to work remotely on a REST based API with a web based user interface that runs on a single server.

 I'll list the languages and prominent technologies I've directly used, configured, deployed and/or managed this year: